bevyengine/rfcs/rfcs/45-stageless.md

 1. If-needed ordering constraints ([RFC #47](https://github.com/bevyengine/rfcs/pull/47)).
 2. Opt-in automatic insertion of flushing systems for command and state (see discussion in [RFC #34](https://github.com/bevyengine/rfcs/pull/34)).
-3. Multiple worlds (see [RFC #16](https://github.com/bevyengine/rfcs/pull/16), [RFC #43](https://github.com/bevyengine/rfcs/pull/43)), as a natural extension of the way that apps can store multiple schedules.
-   1. This is needed to ensure the `SubApps` introduced for rendering pipelining work.
-4. Schedule commands and schedule merging.
+3. Schedule commands and schedule merging.
    1. This is complex enough to warrant its own RFC, and should probably be considered in concert with multiple worlds.

 In addition, there is quite a bit of interesting but less urgent follow-up work: